Dog Poisoning - Common Dog Poisons | RSPCA - RSPCA

 Learn about the most common dog poisons and their symptoms.

-The Veterinary Poisons Information Service (VPIS) is a 24-hour emergency service providing information and advice to vets and animal welfare organisations on the treatment of animals exposed to toxins.
+The Veterinary Poisons Information Service (VPIS) Animal PoisonLine is a 24-hour emergency phone service giving advice on the treatment of animals exposed to toxins (requires a fee).

 For more information about harmful substances, speak to your vet.